Beckley, West Virginia

-Beckley is a city in and the county seat of Raleigh County, West Virginia, United States.
-The population was 17,286 at the 2020 census.
+Beckley is a city in Raleigh County, West Virginia, United States, and its county seat.
+The population was 17,286 at the 2020 census, making it the ninth-most populous city in the state.
 It is the principal city of the Beckley metropolitan area of Southern West Virginia, home to 115,079 residents in 2020.
 Beckley was founded on April 4, 1838, and was long known for its ties to the coal mining industry.
-It is the home of the West Virginia University Institute of Technology, as well as campuses of Concord University and the University of Charleston.
+It is the home of the West Virginia University Institute of Technology, as well as an annex of Concord University and the University of Charleston.

+Beckley hosts the Beckley VA Medical Center (VAMC) offering comprehensive medical services to veterans.
+Additionally, the city is home to Raleigh General Hospital and Beckley Appalachian Regional Hospital (BARH), both of which provide a wide range of healthcare services to the local and surrounding communities.

+Apart from its significance in healthcare, Beckley is renowned for the Tamarack Marketplace.
+Situated off Interstate 64, Tamarack stands as a cultural cornerstone, showcasing the artistic heritage and craftsmanship of West Virginia.
+The venue features work from state artisans, offering visitors a glimpse into the region's culture and traditions.

 History

 The area surrounding Beckley was long home to many indigenous peoples.
 Early encounters describe the land as being an ancestral home of the Catawba-speaking Moneton people, who referred to the surrounding area as Okahok Amai, and were allies of the Monacan people.
 The Moneton's Catawba speaking neighbors to the south, the Tutelo (since absorbed into the Seneca-Cayuga Nation) may have absorbed surviving Moneton communities, and claim the area as ancestral lands.
 Cherokee and Shawnee and Yuchi peoples also claim the area as included in their traditional lands.
-Waves of conflict and displacement connected to European settler-colonial conquest also resulted in varied communities finding home and refuge in southern West Virginia, becoming identified as Mingo — remote affiliates of the Iroquois Confederacy.
+Conflicts with European settlers resulted in various displaced Indian tribes settling in West Virginia, where they were known at Mingo, meaning "remote affiliates of the Iroquois Confederacy".

 Beckley was named in honor of John James Beckley, who was the first Clerk of the House of Representatives and the first Librarian of Congress.
 It was founded by his son, Alfred Beckley (US Army lieutenant and brigadier general of Virginia militia), who was from the District of Columbia.

-Although founded in 1838, Beckley existed only on paper at that time, "Alfred Beckley said he "was frequently jeered and laughed at for his Paper Town..."
+Although founded in 1838, Beckley existed only on paper at that time.
+Alfred Beckley said he "was frequently jeered and laughed at for his Paper Town..."
 Early in its history, the town was known as Beckley, Raleigh Court House, and, occasionally, Beckleyville.

 The town was originally located in Fayette County, Virginia.
 In 1850 the act of the Virginia legislature creating Raleigh County named Beckley the county seat.
 The city is sometimes called the "Smokeless Coal Capital", "The City of Champions" and the "Gateway To Southern West Virginia."

 During the presidential primaries of 1960, the vehicles of rivals John F. Kennedy and Hubert Humphrey stopped at the same streetcorner in Beckley.
 Recognizing each other, the two men got out and chatted briefly.